the16thpythonist/ufotest/docs/hooks/pre_test_name.rst

 Description
 ~~~~~~~~~~~

-This hook is executed right before the execution of any test case is *attempted*.
+This hook is executed right before the execution of the test case :code:`name` is *attempted*.
 This means that
 if a test case of that name does not exist for example, the hook is still invoked!

+Note that this is a dynamic hook which is only triggered for the test case with the specific :code:`{test_name}`

 Example
 ~~~~~~~

 Tbd